 Index funds may appeal to one type of investor more than another, which is why it’s always important to do your research before determining what will be a good fit for your portfolio.

-Investors who prefer a low-cost, passive approach may lean toward index investing for growing wealth long-term.
+Investors who prefer a low-cost, passive approach may lean toward index investing for growing potential for wealth long-term.
 Index funds can offer several advantages, including simplified diversification and consistent returns over time.

-For example, if your investment goals include keeping costs low while producing consistent returns with lower fees, then index investing could be a good choice.
+For example, if your investment goals include keeping costs low while producing consistent returns with lower fees, then index investing maybe a good choice.
 You may also appreciate how easy it is to buy index funds or ETFs and use them to create a diversified portfolio.

 Index funds can help with pursuing a goals-based investing approach, which focuses on investing to meet specific goals rather than attempting to beat the market.
 When comparing index funds, pay attention to the fund makeup, its costs, historical performance, turnover ratio and the potential for tracking errors.